Suetonius on Christians: Interpretation

+The term Chrestus (which may have also been used by Tacitus) was common at the time, meaning good or useful.
+Heikki Solin lists 126 people from Rome named Chrestus, of whom 59 were slaves.
+From III CE some of them were Christians.

+James D. G. Dunn states that most scholars infer that "Suetonius misheard the name 'Christus' (referring to Jesus as Christ) as 'Chrestus'" and also misunderstood the report and assumed that the followers of someone called Chrestus were causing disturbances within the Jewish community based on his instigation.

+John Granger Cook refers to numerous events of the later books of the New Testament that indicate Romans in the time of Claudius could be expected to distinguish between followers of Judaism and Christianity.
+At the same time, he points out that in that time, "'Christus' is exceedingly rare outside of Christian contexts," suggesting that Suetonius makes a simple error of confusing the fairly common "Chrestus" for the instigator of the Jews.

-James D.G.
-Dunn states that most scholars infer that "Suetonius misheard the name 'Christus' (referring to Jesus as Christ) as 'Chrestus'" and also misunderstood the report and assumed that the followers of someone called Chrestus were causing disturbances within the Jewish community based on his instigation.
-R.T.
-France says that the notion of a misspelling by Suetonius "can never be more than a guess, and the fact that Suetonius can elsewhere speak of 'Christians' as members of a new cult (without any reference to Jews) surely makes it rather unlikely that he could make such a mistake."
-The term Chrestus (which may have also been used by Tacitus) was common at the time, particularly for slaves, meaning good or useful.
-However, Cook points out that this name was only a common name among pagans.
-While 126 individuals named Chrestus are known from Rome alone, 59 of whom were slaves, there is only a single documented Jew named Chrestus and even this Jew practiced paganism.
-Therefore, Cook finds it unlikely that the Jewish agitator Chrestus could be someone other than Christ.
+R. T. France says that the notion of a misspelling by Suetonius "can never be more than a guess, and the fact that Suetonius can elsewhere speak of 'Christians' as members of a new cult (without any reference to Jews) surely makes it rather unlikely that he could make such a mistake."

 Louis Feldman states that most scholars assume that in the reference Jesus is meant and that the disturbances mentioned were due to the spread of Christianity in Rome.
 Robert E. Van Voorst states that Suetonius had a misleading source of information leading him to believe that Christ was actually present as an agitator during the reign of Claudius.
 Later, Van Voorst explains that in the passage Chrestus is most likely an error for Christus.
 E. M. Smallwood states that the only reasonable interpretation is that Suetonius was referring to Christianity.
 Edwin M. Yamauchi states that "A growing number of scholars, however, have accepted the argument that the "Chrestus" mentioned in Suetonius was simply a Jewish agitator with a common name, and that he had no association with Christianity."

 Among recent classical scholars there does not seem to be the certainty that is found among many biblical studies scholars.
 Barbara Levick comments, "To claim that Suetonius, writing in the second century, misunderstood a reference to Christians in his source is unconvincingly economical", concluding "The precise cause of the expulsion remains obscure."
-J. Mottershead in his commentary on the Claudius states that if Suetonius "had included a reference to Christ one would not have expected him to have simply used Chrestus/Christus unqualified."
+J. Mottershead in her commentary on the Claudius states that if Suetonius "had included a reference to Christ one would not have expected him to have simply used Chrestus/Christus unqualified."
 This points "towards the conclusion that Suetonius did not have in mind a religious dispute involving Christians."

 Menahem Stern said that Suetonius was definitely referring to Jesus Christ; because he would have added "a certain" to Chrestus if he had meant an unknown agitator.